 Great leadership decision-making inspires more than action—it infuses your entire organization with enthusiasm, direction, and purpose.
 Leadership decision-making isn’t just about saying “yes” or “no”, nor is it about issuing orders, ideas and directions.
 It starts with agreement and alignment in the C-Suite about the most important decisions and radiates out to the entire organization.

-A number of years ago we visited the corporate headquarters of Dial Corporation which at the time was located in Scottsdale, AZ.
+Several years ago, we visited the corporate headquarters of Dial Corporation, which was located in Scottsdale, AZ.
 We entered a beautiful new building with an impressive lobby, but what won our hearts was the sign on the receptionist’s desk.
 It had her name and title: “Director of First Impressions.”
 Right there, at reception, they set the tone for our entire visit and every employee entering the building.

 Mushroom Management or Micromanagement